 Rutgers fires coordinator Sean Gleeson as offense struggles

-PISCATAWAY, N.J.
-(AP) Rutgers fired offensive coordinator Sean Gleeson on Sunday, two days after the team's third straight Big Ten loss.
+PISCATAWAY, N.J. — Rutgers fired offensive coordinator Sean Gleeson two days after the team’s third straight Big Ten loss.

 Head coach Greg Schiano announced the move, which comes following the sixth game of Gleeson’s third season with the Scarlet Knights (3-3, 0-3 Big Ten).

-''We are going to have to really examine everything we are doing, why we are doing it and who is doing it and when they are doing it,'' Schiano said after Friday's loss. ''That's going to take some time, but we have the bye week to do it.
-We have a lot of football ahead of us.''
+Meanwhile, Rutgers ranks No. 14 in total defense and No. 16 in third-down conversion percentage defense.

+“In college football, at the end of the day, you need to score points.
+And we just aren’t scoring enough points, and I want our offense to be as much of a weapon as our defense right now.
+That’s not to drive any kind of wedge.
+I think we’re capable of doing that.”

-Tight ends coach Nunzio Campanile will serve as the interim offensive coordinator.
-Campanile served as the interim head coach at Rutgers between Schiano's hire and his predecessor Chris Ash's firing.
+Tight ends coach Nunzio Campanile will serve as the interim offensive coordinator and quarterbacks coach.
+Campanile served as the interim head coach at Rutgers between Schiano’s hiring and his predecessor Chris Ash‘s firing.

+While he has a short list of candidates in his back pocket, Schiano said he will focus on Gleeson’s permanent replacement after the season.
+As the interim, Campanile will essentially have a seven-week tryout, Schiano said.

 Rutgers has the week off before hosting Indiana (3-3, 1-2 Big Ten) on Saturday, Oct.
 22.